Positive Parenting for Blended Families: 5 Tips for Success

 By giving this “special time” a label, kids will have a tangible way of describing your time together and you’ll get “credit” when you say, “I really enjoyed our Mommy & Avery time!
 I can’t wait to do it again tomorrow!”

-Not only is this is a power-packed tool that will help you connect with each child, it will also help cut down on the amount of tantrums, attitude, and general misbehavior you see from your kids.
+Not only is this a power-packed tool that will help you connect with each child, but it will also help cut down on the number of tantrums, attitudes, and general misbehavior you see from your kids.

 Of course, the reality of living with a blended family means that you may not see your children every day.
 If that’s the case, fret not!